unist-analytics/academic-kickstart/content/authors/jitae/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Alumni
+- Researchers
 ---

-My research interests include Machine learning and Deep learning.
-Specialized field of application is traffic congestion propagation.
+Jitae Yoo is a Combined Master-Doctor candidate at UNIST, majoring in Artificial Intelligence.
+His research interests include industrial stastics, machine learning and deep learning, and data mining for quality control.